What Is AAC? A Parent-Friendly Introduction

 Here’s a simple breakdown:

-No Tech / Person-Based AAC
+No-Tech / Person-Based AAC

 • Uses the body, for example gestures, facial expressions, eye pointing, or signing systems like Makaton